Net Zero Energy Modeling

 Need a refresher on performing an HVAC life-cycle cost analysis in NEO?
-Please see our September 2020 NEO article “Trusted Data When You Need It Most” by clicking here.
+Please see our September 2020 NEO article “Trusted Data When You Need It Most”.

 In this example we’ve performed a comparison of three different HVAC systems – a ground source heat pump (GSHP), VRF, and VAV with a chiller/boiler – the results of the life cycle cost analysis show that the GSHP has the lowest EUI and life cycle cost over the life of the building.

 In addition to being the lowest cost option, the GSHP also has the least amount of annual energy use measured by Energy Use Intensity (EUI) in KBtu/ft2/yr making the it the ideal candidate to cost effectively achieve Net Zero.

 Step 2.
 Refine the Model

 Having selected the GSHP system, we now transition to a Rating Analysis.
 This allows us to see what energy efficiency options we can implement to get closer to a Net Zero design.
 The Rating Analysis quickly compares hundreds of EE measures for the mechanical, architectural, lighting, plug, and service water heating systems.
 This analysis helps you make informed decisions about what EE measures make the most impact while providing insight into how much PV may be needed to achieve Net Zero.

 Through informed modeling of the HVAC system selection and EE measures alone we’ve reduced the building’s site energy use by 50% beyond the baseline and realized an 8.1-year payback

 However, we are still 23.5 kBtu/sf/yr over the Net Zero goal.